mhoennig/hs.hsadmin.ng/doc/rbac-performance-analysis.md

 In a second step, we reduced the import of booking- and hosting-assets from about 100min (not counting the required office entities) to 5min.

+### What did not Help?

+Rearranging the CTE query by extracting parts into WITH-clauses did not improve the performance.

+Surprisingly little performance gain (<10% improvement) came from reducing the result of the CTE query by moving the hosting asset type into RBAC-system and using it in the inner SELECT query instead of in the outer SELECT query of the application side.

-### What Helped?
+### What did Help?

 Merging the recursive CTE query to determine the RBAC SELECT-permission, made it more clear which business-queries take the time.

 Avoiding EAGER-loading where not necessary, reduced the total runtime of the import to about the half.

-The major improvement came from using direct INSERT statements, which then also bypassed the RBAC SELECT permission checks.
+The major improvement came from using direct INSERT statements, which avoided some SELECT statements unnecessarily generated by the EntityManager and also completely bypassed the RBAC SELECT permission checks.

 ### What Still Has To Be Done?